What caused tech layoff 2022–2024

 From 2008 till 2021, the economy was flooded with credit liquidity.

-It was relatively easy to get funding and inflated valuation for companies.
+It was relatively easy to get funding and inflated valuations for companies.
 Many private equity firms invested in tech companies.

 The playbook was to achieve growth at all costs because the shareholders needed the valuation to grow and to trade the equity for a higher price.